microsoft/InsiderDevTour18-MR/README.md

 -	[HEADSET OFF and click Play to exit play mode]

 ## Demo 4: HoloLens
+- Now let's go ahead and make some changes so that this same project works in an AR environment in HoloLens
+- First disable the RoomPrefab, click the RoomPrefab in the Hierarchy, then uncheck the checkbox in the **Inspector** panel at the top just to the left of the RoomPrefab name.
+We don't need the entire room environment in HoloLens, we want to use the actual world to interact with the drone and target landing pad
+- Next there is another prefab prepared in the Prefabs folder called HololensManager.
+Drag this into the Hierarchy panel.
+- The HololensManager prefab has a few components to handle the unique functionality for HoloLens.
+Expand the HololensManager in the Hierarchy panel.
+First, let's inspect the RoomPlaceholder.
+In here it contains the Drone and DroneTarget positioned in world space properly and not as children of the entire rooom.
+The DroneTarget also has a component for the Mixed Reality toolkit attached to it called Tap To Place.
+This component allows us to tap and move with the tap gesture in HoloLens
+- Now looking at the SpatialMappingSceneManager, this object contains a couple Unity components that map the environment around the user, applies a colored mesh to the surfaces it finds, and then creates colliders for those meshes
+- Lastly, there is the VoiceCommandsManager.
+This object contains two toolkit components to define voice command keywords and then attaches action calls to those keywords.
+Show the keywords defined and expand the handlers for the keywords in the Inspector panel
+- Now our app is ready to run in HoloLens.
+In the HoloLens we will use the tap gesture to move the drone landing target and then voice commands to fly the drone, map our environment, and finally instruct the drone to find the closest surface beneath it.
+- Show video (backup video is on Teams site if needed)

 -------------------------------------------
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a